jidongxiao/CSCI1200-DataStructures/hws/09_online_shopping/README.md

-**Sample output files will be provided on Friday night; Submitty submission will open on Friday late night.**

 # Homework 9 — Online Shopping

 In this assignment you will develop a program which implements and uses a B+ tree to manage the products for an online shopping platform, let's call this program New York Shopping.
 Please read the entire handout before starting to code the assignment.